GeotrekCE/Geotrek-admin/docs/advanced-configuration.rst

           |
         2 v

-*It should not be changed after install*
+*It should not be changed after installation.*

 **Dynamic segmentation**